 Emails with directly attached malware trended down throughout the first five months of 2021 before rebounding in June, then continued to surge throughout the end of 2021.
-In all, we quarantined over 165 million messages with malicious attachments throughout 2021.
+In all, we quarantined over 165 million messages with malicious attachments through the first half of the year.